 Here, $\tau_i$ are Pauli matrices acting in the single-layer orbital basis ($A$,$B$), whereas the Pauli matrices $\sigma_i$ act in the top/bottom layer basis ($l=t,b$), with $\tau_+ = \frac{1}{2}(\tau_x + i\tau_y)$, and analogously for $\sigma_+$.
-Additionally, $\otimes$ denotes a Kronecker product, and $\vec{b_i}$ correspond to the second-neighbour hopping vectors.
-Importantly, $t_\kv$ represents the nearest-neighbour intra-layer hopping, while $T(\kv, \vec{x})$ is a $2~\times~2$ local stacking/configuration-dependent interlayer hopping matrix representing the tunnelling of electrons between the layers, as expressed explicitly in App.~\ref{app::D}.
-Finally, in addition to the adapted tight-binding model, for more general possible studies of low-energy physics associated with topological fermions on a bilayer consisting of~honeycomb lattice an effective continuum model for twisted Haldanium reads \beq{eq:Ham_moire_continuum}
+Additionally, $\otimes$ denotes a Kronecker product, and $\vec{b_i}$ correspond to the second-neighbor hopping vectors.
+Importantly, $t_\kv$ represents the nearest-neighbor intra-layer hopping, while $T(\kv, \vec{x})$ is a $2~\times~2$ local stacking/configuration-dependent interlayer hopping matrix representing the tunneling of electrons between the layers, as expressed explicitly in Appendix~\ref{app::D}.
+Finally, in addition to the adapted tight-binding model, for more general possible studies of low-energy physics associated with topological fermions on a bilayer consisting of a honeycomb lattice, an effective continuum model of twisted Haldanium can be formulated.
+The model reads \beq{eq:Ham_moire_continuum}

-\eec per each valley; here, without loss of generality,~$\vec{K}$ (see also App.~\ref{app::D}).
-Consistently with Refs.~\cite{Balents2019,bennett2023theory}, we introduce $\Df_{\text{l}}$ as a deformation field in layer $l$, $\psi^{\dagger}_l(\rv)$, $\psi_l(\rv)$ are the fermion creation/annihilation operators, $m$/$b$ are the trivial and topological masses, while $T(\Df_{\text{t}} - \Df_{\text{b}})$ represents the interlayer tunnelling.
-The model holds beyond the configuration space approximation \cite{carr2018relaxation,bennett2023polar}, hence as with the super-Haldane model, the polarization texture can be obtained by generalizing Eq.~\eqref{eq::TBtwistedH} to the continuum model, see App.~\ref{app::D} for details.
+\eec per valley; here, without loss of generality, we consider the \textbf{K} valley (see also Appendix~\ref{app::D}).
+Consistently with Refs.~\cite{Balents2019,bennett2023theory}, we introduce $\Df_{\text{l}}$ as a deformation field in layer $l$, $\psi^{\dagger}_l(\rv)$, $\psi_l(\rv)$ are the fermion creation/annihilation operators, $m$/$b$ are the trivial and topological masses, while $T(\Df_{\text{t}} - \Df_{\text{b}})$ represents the interlayer tunneling.
+The model holds beyond the configuration space approximation \cite{carr2018relaxation,bennett2023polar}, hence as with the super-Haldane model, the polarization texture can be obtained by generalizing Eq.~\eqref{eq::TBtwistedH} to the continuum model, see Appendix~\ref{app::D} for details.